SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 O.M.: Oh, how is that possible?

-H.A.: Er, you see, back home I have my own little cutter.
-She's just a fourteen footer but I get a lot of fun out of her.
-Well, four weeks ago last Saturday I was sailing out of the bay.
-Towards dusk I found myself in the thick of a westerly gale.
-I did the only thing I could and ran before it all night.
-Next morning I'd just about given myself up for being lost when I was spotted by a brig.
+H.A.: Er, you see, four weeks ago I was sailing out of the bay.
+Towards dusk I found myself in the middle of a gale.
+I'd just about given myself up when I was spotted by a brig.
 I earned my passage by working as an unpaid hand, which, er, accounts for my somewhat disreputable appearance.

-R.M.: <font color=grey>*(considering)*</font> Hmm, it's a positive advantage.
+R.M.: <font color=grey>*(considering, turn into smile)*</font> Hmm, it's a positive advantage.

+H.A.: <font color=grey>*(frowns, apparently doesn't understand)*</font>

 O.M.: Tell us, Mr. Adams, what sort of work were you engaged in?